Ab initio quantum dynamics as a scalable solution to the exoplanet opacity challenge: A case study of CO$_2$ in hydrogen atmosphere: Methods

 The experimental values for the P24 ($m=-24$), in cm$^{-1}$/atm, are $\gamma = 0.112$, for \citep{hanson2014} and $\gamma = 0.113 \pm 0.006$, for \citep{padmanabhan2014}, emphasizing the weak dependence on the exact vibrational transition.
 Errors bars for \cite{hanson2014} are of the order of a few \%.

-It has recently been shown \citep{Wiesenfeld:2022aa,2021JPCA..125.6864Y} that computing inelastic scattering cross-sections between two different ro-vibrational states is doable, but requires an extremely large computational resources, which would render the scalability of our approach questionable.
+It has recently been shown \citep{Wiesenfeld:2022aa,2021JPCA..125.6864Y} that computing inelastic scattering cross-sections between two different ro-vibrational states is doable, but requires extremely large computational resources, which would render the scalability of our approach questionable.
 Fortunately, the pressure broadening effect arises through \emph{quasi-elastic} collision amplitudes, connecting the $j'_2,v'_3$ or $j''_2, v''_3$ levels with themselves, but for different orbital angular momenta, see section \ref{sec:pbcalc}.
-The experimental consequence is a very weak dependence of the pressure broadening with the molecular vibrations, except for some very anharmonic vibrations of modes containing atom(s) of hydrogen.
+The experimental consequence is a very weak dependence of the pressure broadening on the molecular vibrations, except for some very anharmonic vibrations of modes containing atom(s) of hydrogen.
 The theoretical consequence is that we are allowed to consider the interaction potential and the dynamics as depending only on the average geometry of the molecules --rigid rotors approximation--, and not on the vibrational dynamics, making the whole computation scalable.
-If selection rule allows (like for CO or HCN molecules, of symmetry $C_{\infty h}$), one simply considers the pure rotational transitions as a proxy for the actual IR transition (see e.g. \cite{Dumouchel:2010aa,1989JChPh..90.3603G,Luo:2001aa}).
-The case of $D_{\infty h}$ includes selection rules different for rotational transition, similar to Raman S, Q, T branches, and different from IR P, R branches.
-The same approximations are made, without taking into account the selection rules of the transition \citep{Thibault:2011bb}, or taking into account these rules, but not the full dynamics (this work).
+If selection rules allow (e.g., molecules of $C_{\infty h}$ symmetry with no plane of symmetry perpendicular to the axis like CO or HCN ), the pure rotational transitions serve as a proxy for the actual IR transitions (see e.g. \cite{Dumouchel:2010aa,1989JChPh..90.3603G,Luo:2001aa}).
+For the case of molecules with $D_{\infty h}$ (e.g., with a plane of symmetry perpendicular to the axis like \COTwo~or C$_{2}$H$_{2}$), the rotational selection rules differ from the vibrational selection rules.
+For \COTwo, only even rotational levels exist for the vibrational ground state and only odd rotational levels exist for the asymmetric stretch first excited levels ($v_3$ = 1).
+We used these levels to compute pressure broadening for the P and R branches in the IR transition.
 Calculations by \cite{Rosenmann1988} show that there is practically no difference between the broadening of IR and Raman transitions of CO$_2$ for several different projectile molecules, and they also did not observe the vibrational dependence.
+(Note: “Target” and “projectile” molecules are standard denominations in scattering studies are respectively refer to the observed molecule---the target, and the bath molecule---the projectile, or broadener.)
 In general, in examining experimental data for linear molecules in the HITRAN database \citep{hitran2020,2022ApJS..262...40T,hashemi2020}, weak or no dependence on vibrational modes is typically observed for linear molecules.